 Karate Classes In Maida Vale

-Trying to find a karate instructor or karate classes in Maida Vale ?
+Searching for a karate teacher or karate lessons in Maida Vale ?

 Karate practice (Maida Vale ) – Our Karate Classes in Maida Vale

 Karate practice is usually divided into three primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

 We bring these 3 activities together to bring a complete Karate tuition experience in Maida Vale .